andygp503-GigNest/gignest-legal/privacy.md

 ## 4. Financial Data -- Special Protections

-Because GigNest processes sensitive financial information, we apply additional safeguards beyond standard privacy practices.
+Because Freelance Wallet processes sensitive financial information, we apply additional safeguards beyond standard privacy practices.

 All financial data (income figures, tax estimates, expense records) is encrypted at rest using AES-256 and in transit using TLS 1.3.
 Financial data is stored in isolated database tables with strict access controls -- only the authenticated user and authorized server-side processes can access their own records.
 We do not use your financial data to train AI models that are shared across users.
 AI Coach conversations are processed in real time and are not retained on our AI provider's servers beyond the immediate request.
 You may delete all your financial data at any time from the Settings screen, and deletion is permanent and irreversible within 30 days.